J. Wray and Nephew Ltd.: History

-The history of J. Wray and Nephew began in 1825 when company founder John Wray opened 'The Shakespeare Tavern' in Kingston, Jamaica.
-Kingston grew steadily and eventually became Jamaica's capital in 1877, and The Shakespeare Tavern became highly successful.

-In 1860 Wray brought in Charles James Ward, the son of his brother, to run the business side of the company.
-Ward was a dynamic and gifted entrepreneur, and under his leadership J. Wray and Nephew began a period of growth and prosperity.
-Wray retired in 1862 and died in 1870 leaving Ward as the sole proprietor of the business.
+In 1825, John Wray opened "The Shakespeare Tavern" in Kingston.
+In 1860, Wray brought in his nephew Charles James Ward to run the business side of the company.
+Wray retired in 1862 and died in 1870, leaving Ward as the sole proprietor of the business.

 Ward developed the tavern and liquor-dealing concern into one of Jamaica's largest exporting commercial enterprises.
 At the International Exhibition held in London in 1862, J. Wray and Nephew won three gold medals for its 10-, 15- and 25-year-old rums.
-The Company's rums also won several awards and prizes at international exhibitions in Paris – 1878, Amsterdam – 1883, New Orleans – 1885 and Jamaica 1891.
+The company's rums also won several awards and prizes at international exhibitions in Paris—1878, Amsterdam—1883, New Orleans—1885 and Jamaica 1891.

 In 1916, Lindo Brothers & Co purchased Wray & Nephew.
 Almost immediately thereafter, the new company, J. Wray & Nephew Ltd., purchased the Appleton Estates, a plantation which had produced rum throughout the period of chattel slavery.
-The Appleton Estate distillery was established in 1749.
+The Appleton Estate distillery was established in 1749, in Saint Elizabeth Parish in Cockpit Country in central Jamaica, based around a unique 400 hectare sugar plantation.

-At the end of 2012, Italian spirits company Gruppo Campari purchased Wray & Nephew.

-In 1997, Joy Spence was made the master blender at J. Wray and Nephew – the first woman ever to occupy this position in the industry.
+In 1997, Joy Spence was made the master blender at J. Wray and Nephew—the first woman ever to occupy this position in the industry.

-It is said that 90% of rum sales in Jamaica are of this famous brand, used in Jamaican rum punches, Mai Tais and daiquiris.

-Products
+In late 2012, Wray & Nephew was purchased by the Campari Group.

+In 2021, the company launched Wray Forward, a program to support UK Black founders and businesses.

+Brands

 Rums currently produced by J. Wray & Nephew include: